mkenney/mkenney/README.md

 <table><tr>
     <td width="20%"><img src="https://github.com/mkenney/go-chrome/wiki/assets/images/gopher-logo.png" width="300px"></td>
     <td width="80%">
+        <h3>go-chrome</h3>
+        <p>A golang library for interacting with the <a href="https://chromedevtools.github.io/devtools-protocol/">Chrome DevTools Protocol</a>.</p>
-        <code>go-chrome</code> aims to be a complete <a href="https://chromedevtools.github.io/devtools-protocol/">Chrome DevTools Protocol</a> implementation.
-The primary use-case behind this project is interacting with <a href="https://developers.google.com/web/updates/2017/04/headless-chrome">headless Google Chrome</a> in a container environment, but it should be appropriate for developing server side and desktop applications for any browser that supports the devtools protocol.
+        <p><code>go-chrome</code> aims to be a complete <a href="https://chromedevtools.github.io/devtools-protocol/">Chrome DevTools Protocol</a> implementation.
+The primary use-case behind this project is interacting with <a href="https://developers.google.com/web/updates/2017/04/headless-chrome">headless Google Chrome</a> in a container environment, but it should be appropriate for developing server side and desktop applications for any browser that supports the devtools protocol.</p>
     </td>
 </tr></table>